john-bernardo1/sbt-closure/README.md

 --------------------|------------
 suffix              | Suffix to append to each file compiled by closure.
 Defaults to `".min.js"` flags               | List of command line flags to provide to the closure compiler.
-Must be in the format of `--option-name=value` or `--option-flag`
+Must be in the format of `--option-name=value` or `--option-flag` parentDir           | Parent directory name where closure compiled JS will go.
+Defaults to `"closure-compiler"`

 An example of providing options is below: